allytrope/ped/README.md

 # Specify multiple probands as a comma-delimited string
 ped pedigree.tsv -p 111,222,333 -d 4

+# Find all ancestors that are shared between individuals "111" and "222".
+ped pedigree.tsv -p 111,222 -an

 # Change trios file to PLINK-style file
 ped pedigree.tsv -Op